 - Are there any LBGTQ-friendly establishments nearby?
 How can I find them?

 - How open will I be about my sexual orientation and gender identity with my teachers, peers, friends, host family and others?

 - How important is it to me to find other LGBTQIA students and friends while abroad?
 How will I make connections with other LGBTQIA students, local residents, or community organizations?

 - What are my safety needs and perceptions, and how can they best be met?
 Is the program able to make special accommodations for students who request single rooms, private baths, or certain roommates?

 - Will I need access to any medications, supplies, or services due to my transgender status?
 Are they available in my host country?
 If not, will I need any additional documentation to travel with my medication or supplies?

 Tips to keep in mind

 - If you experience difficulties, don’t be afraid to contact the nearest U.S. embassy or consulate.
 They are available 24/7 at every embassy who provide emergency assistance to Americans.
 They won’t pass judgment on you and will protect your privacy.

 - Be alert and try to avoid potentially unsafe environments.
-The general openness of LGBT settings can sometimes be taken advantage of by criminals.
 Look out for yourself and your friends, especially late at night.